Stacey and Jack wedding at Audrey's Farmhouse

 Planning Tips

 Book the full weekend if you can.
-Audrey's Farmhouse gives you the greenhouse and barn from Friday afternoon through Sunday morning, and that time matters.
+The Greenhouses gives you the property from Friday afternoon through Sunday morning, and that time matters.
 A Friday rehearsal dinner on the property lets everyone settle in, and your photographer can scout the space and light conditions the day before.
 Sunday brunch extends the experience without rushing the morning after.

 Time your ceremony for the light.
-The garden courtyard works best after 3:30pm in summer when the tree cover filters the direct sun.
+The garden courtyard works best after 4:30pm in summer when the tree cover filters the direct sun, and summer events normally don't start before 4:30pm anyway.
 The open-air courtyard needs late afternoon timing to avoid harsh overhead light.
 For fall and winter weddings, earlier ceremonies work because the sun angle is already lower.
 I'll coordinate with you on this during planning.

 The greenhouse holds heat in summer.
 Plan for it.
 By late afternoon in July and August, the doors will likely be open.
 Tell your florist, especially if they're using anything that wilts in warmth.
 The HVAC helps, but glass walls and summer sun are a combination that wins eventually.
 This isn't a problem for winter weddings, where the greenhouse is one of the most comfortable indoor venues I shoot.

 Use the on-site accommodations strategically.
-There are 14 rooms across the farmhouse, cottage, and other buildings.
-The bridal cottage is the best getting-ready space on the property.
-Reserve it for the bridal party and put the groomsmen in the farmhouse.
+There are 15 guest units on-site — 14 Greenhouses guest rooms plus the five-bedroom farmhouse.
+The Deluxe King Suite is the best getting-ready space on the property.
+Reserve it for the bridal party and use the farmhouse for the rest of the group.
 Having both parties on-site makes the morning relaxed and cuts out travel time entirely.

 Good to Know

-How much does it cost to have a wedding at Audrey's Farmhouse?
+How much does it cost to have a wedding at The Greenhouses?

-Audrey's Farmhouse site fees range from $8,000 to $12,000 depending on the date.
+The Greenhouses site fees range from $8,000 to $16,000 depending on the date.
 Catering packages start at $195 per person with a $28,000 food and beverage minimum for the reception, plus 20% service fee and 8% sales tax.
-The site fee includes farm tables, bentwood chairs, dishware, glassware, linens, and bar staff.
+The site fee includes farm tables, bentwood chairs, dishware, glassware, and dinner napkins, plus bar staff; table linens are not included.
 Contact the venue directly at (845) 895-3440 for current pricing.

-The Greenhouses at Audrey's Farmhouse accommodate up to 200 guests seated banquet style.
+The Greenhouses at Audrey's Farmhouse accommodate up to 175 guests seated banquet style.
 The 3,000-square-foot greenhouse handles the seated dinner, and the attached 2,000-square-foot barn provides additional space for cocktail hour and dancing.
-The outdoor courtyards can handle the full capacity for ceremonies.
+The outdoor courtyards handle ceremonies, with the greenhouse available as a rain or cold-weather ceremony option for up to 160 guests and the pergola for ceremonies up to 140.

 Yes.
-Audrey's Farmhouse has up to 14 guest rooms across the original 1740s farmhouse, a bridal cottage, and additional buildings on the property.
+The Greenhouses has 15 guest units on-site — 14 Greenhouses guest rooms plus the five-bedroom 1740s farmhouse.
 The bridal party gets first priority on room bookings.
 Staying on-site means your wedding party can get ready on the property without needing transportation the day of.

-What happens if it rains at Audrey's Farmhouse?
+What happens if it rains at The Greenhouses?

-The greenhouse and barn combination means rain doesn't derail anything at Audrey's Farmhouse.
+The greenhouse and barn combination means rain doesn't derail anything at The Greenhouses.
 Ceremonies can move into the greenhouse, cocktail hour stays in the barn, and the dinner setup doesn't change.
 The space is fully enclosed with HVAC, so it works in any weather.
 I've shot rainy day weddings here and the natural light through the glass walls still works for photography.

-What is the best time of year to get married at Audrey's Farmhouse?
+What is the best time of year to get married at The Greenhouses?

 Yes.
-In-house catering is required at Audrey's Farmhouse.
+In-house catering is required at The Greenhouses.
 The base catering package starts at $195 per person and includes a custom menu.
 The venue has a full bar setup in the barn and bar staff are included.
 Dietary restrictions can be accommodated.
 The $28,000 food and beverage minimum applies to the reception portion of the event.

 From the Journal